tszlatkova/SoftUni-Courses-Python/README.md

 # SoftUni-Courses
 Courses from my education @ [SoftUni](https://softuni.bg/).

-Here you can find my solutions of some problems in the [Judge](https://judge.softuni.org/) system, using Python :snake:.
+Here you can find my solutions to some of the problems in the [Judge](https://judge.softuni.org/) system, using Python :snake:.

 Encoding in front of the problems: